education.vic.gov.au

 Digital device provision model

 A digital device provision model is the approach a school takes to ensuring there are adequate and appropriate digital technologies available for students to learn.
-This includes decisions about appropriate student-device ratios, and whether to invite parents to purchase or supply a device from home.
+This includes decisions about appropriate student-device ratios, and whether to invite parents/carers to purchase or supply a device from home.

 Digital technologies